 When and how should I use SwabCap?

 SwabCap should be used on the unused needleless connectors on the catheter and tubing sets as soon as the catheter is placed.
-This ensures a “closed system”.
+This ensures a closed system whereby all access surfaces stay disinfected under the cap for up to 7 days if not removed.
 After an access site is used, a new SwabCap should be twisted securely onto it.
 SwabCap is meant to stay on the needleless connector BETWEEN uses as a way to protect the connector from touch and airborne contamination.
 Prior to access, the nurse simply removes the SwabCap.
-This eliminates the time- consuming, variable process of “scrub-the-hub” and dry for 15 – 45 seconds.
+This eliminates the time-consuming, variable process of “scrub-the-hub” and dry for 15 – 45 seconds.

-Is there clinical evidence that demonstrates the efficacy of SwabCap?
+Are there publications that demonstrate the efficacy of SwabCap?

 Is SwabCap a push-on / pull-off cap?
 Does it comply with INS thread design standards 26.3 for add-on luer-lock devices?